nishil7/TaskSphere-task-management-dashboard-frontend-service/README.md

 Getting started
 1. How to run the Project ?

-  Clone this repo.
+  Clone this repo. <br>
-  Clone user authentication Service from this link and run the service.
+  Clone user authentication Service from this link and run the service. <br>
-  Clone Task Management Service from this link and run the service.
+  Clone Task Management Service from this link and run the service. <br>
   Run yarn install

   Run yarn run dev